jhoon/2015-gdg-global-summit/sessions/non-violent_communication.md

 ##Communication or conflicts

-Don't jump straight to conclusions, judgment.. everyone is trying to fulfill their underlying needs / feelings.
+Don't jump straight to conclusions, judgement.. everyone is trying to fulfill their underlying needs / feelings.

-The takeaway is to look at the conflicts during communications in different ways and try to handle them in proper way. win win.
+Instead, you have to look at the conflicts during communications in different ways and try to handle them in proper way. win win.

 ## Conflicts over emails: